 About This Blog

-Mechanical engineering is oversupplied.
+The subject is mechanical engineering as it actually operates, not as it appears in recruiting brochures or career fair booths.
+The field is oversupplied.
 The pipeline produces roughly two graduates for every projected opening, and that imbalance defines the profession (see Reason #1).
 Employers can be picky.
 "Entry-level" jobs demand years of experience (see Reason #12).
 Broad degrees marketed as versatile become liabilities when employers want narrow specialists (see Reason #8).
-Pay lags behind electrical, chemical, and software engineering (see Reason #18).
+Pay lags behind electrical, chemical, and software engineering at every career stage (see Reason #18).
 Advancement often requires leaving mechanical work entirely (see Reason #28).

 Most mechanical engineers do not design breakthrough products.
 They update drawings, chase vendor certifications, route engineering change orders, and manage test schedules (see Reason #14).
 The hands-on work belongs to technicians (see Reason #16).
 The strategic decisions belong to management.
 What remains is coordination, compliance, and paperwork (see Reason #33).
 This is not a betrayal of the field's promise.
 It is how the field operates.